-- 1. Attack and defence rolls are based on your agility. - 2.
-Damage is equal to your Strength + any weapon damage bonus + 1d20. - 3.
-Attack, defence and damage bonuses of a brawl weapon add to the combat rolls. - 4.
-Attack, defence and damage bonuses of other weapons are halved (round down) before adding.
-Attacks from such weapons are always slow, and your fumble chance is increased by one.
+- 1. Attack and defence rolls are based on agility. - 2.
+Attack, defence and damage bonuses of a weapon add to the combat rolls.

+Any weapon listed with a type of brawl can be used with this skill.
+Other types of weapons can be used but their attack, defence and damage bonuses are halved, all attacks are slow and the fumble chance is increased by 1.